davidcjordan/boomer_supporting_files/README.md

   - various services that run the base & camera
 - installing a new system
 - software upgrade
+- aliases & scripts to minimize typing on frequently performed operations, or to help Dave

+This repository contains config files, such as dhcpcd.conf, hostapd.conf, systemd service files, and shell scripts.

 ## Making SD cards and images
 There are scripts ```make_boomer_sdcard.sh``` and ```after_boot.sh``` which set configuration settings and install supporting applications, libraries, etc.